IS-ENES3/IS-ENES-Portal-Website/README.md

 ## 5. Portal website

-This is a sandbox (toy) [website](https://valeriupredoi.github.io/) built by me, with a Feeling Responsive base, see the modified [source](https://github.com/valeriupredoi/valeriupredoi.github.io).
+This is a sandbox [website](https://is-enes3.github.io/IS-ENES-Portal-Website/) built by V Predoi initially, with a Feeling Responsive base, see the modified [source](https://github.com/IS-ENES3/IS-ENES-Portal-Website).

 The Feeling Responsive base template can be forked or gitballed from its [source](https://github.com/Phlow/feeling-responsive) and set up for the ISENES3 website needs.